FIRST PAGE

 What is needed is investigative belief with sincerity and reverence, followed up with persistence in true beliefs, or at least in those beliefs that constantly manifest convincing results. - Yogananda [Jse 305-06]

-Yogananda does not ask for belief, he teaches that belief is provisional, and he accords with Buddhas great teachings in the Kalama Sutta by it.
-[LINK].
+Yogananda does not ask for belief, he teaches that belief is provisional, and he accords with Buddha's great teachings in the Kalama Sutta by it.
+[Link].
 Test and select teachings to live up to, very carefully and skilfully, for the sake of wealth and spiritual development.
-It is no either-or.
+It hardly has to be any either-or if the both-and works fine.
 You normally do well in not giving up your freedom, for freedom, moksha, is one of the four main life goals in Hinduism.
 Instead of trying to barter it for told and retold future benefits, stick to it and improve the freedom degrees you already have attained.
 And try to get wealth (artha) too; it is another of those four life goals.
 As Yogananda says, "It is all right to enjoy the good things of this world [Jse 141]."

 Buddha also says that one is allowed to doubt his teachings fairly.
-Faith in Buddha's teaching is not forbidden, though, but it can serve as a pivot point of an evolving process, a waking-up process.
+Provisional faith in Buddha's teaching is not forbidden, for it can serve as a pivot point of an evolving process, a waking-up process.
 As it is pointed out by Narada: "A Buddhist [does not] sacrifice his freedom of thought by becoming a follower of the Buddha.
 He is at full liberty to exercise his own free-will and develop his knowledge even to the extent of attaining Buddhahood himself."
 [Bht 283]

 Implied in Yogananda's words above, the same would apply to his own teachings - all of them.
 And the teachings of his guru, Yukteswar.
 That is what they teach.